lwilletts/mpvc/README.md

 `alias mpv --input-unix-socket=/tmp/mpvsocket`

-While /tmp/mpvsocket is the default location, but any mpv socket can be specified with the use of the -S flag when running mpvc.
+While /tmp/mpvsocket is the default location, any mpv socket can be specified with the use of the -S flag when calling mpvc.

 TODO
 ----